Fast Point Transformer: Introduction

 3D scene understanding is a fundamental task due to its importance to various fields, such as robotics, intelligent agents, and AR/VR.
 Recent approaches~\citep{choy20194d, graham20183d, Mao_2019_ICCV, qi2017pointnet, qi2017pointnet++, tatarchenko2018tangent, thomas2019kpconv} utilize the deep learning frameworks, but processing a large-scale 3D scene as a whole remains a challenging problem because it involves extensive computation and memory budgets.
 As an alternative, some methods crop 3D scenes and stitch predictions~\cite{qi2017pointnet, qi2017pointnet++, xu2021paconv, tatarchenko2018tangent, li2018pointcnn, tchapmi2017segcloud}, or others approximate point coordinates for efficiency~\cite{zhou2018voxelnet, graham20183d, choy20194d, mao2021voxel}.
 Such techniques, however, typically lead to a substantial increase of inference time and/or degrade the final output due to the local or approximate predictions.
 Achieving both fast inference time and high accuracy is thus one of the primary challenges in the 3D scene understanding tasks.

 The pioneering 3D understanding approaches, PointNet~\citep{qi2017pointnet} and PointNet++~\citep{qi2017pointnet++} process point clouds with multi-layer perceptrons (MLPs), which preserve permutation-invariance of the point clouds.
 Such \emph{point-based methods} introduce impressive results~\citep{Mao_2019_ICCV, thomas2019kpconv} recently, and Point Transformer~\citep{zhao2021point} shows superior accuracy based on the local self-attention mechanism.
 However, it involves manual grouping of point clouds using $k$ nearest neighbor search.
-In addition, applying scene-level inference with the point-based methods requires cropping scenes and stitching the predictions. \emph{Voxel-based methods}~\citep{zhou2018voxelnet, choy20194d, graham20183d, mao2021voxel} are alternatives for a large-scale 3D scene understanding due to their effectiveness of the network design.
-However, they may lose fine geometric patterns due to quantization artifacts. \emph{Hybrid methods}~\citep{tatarchenko2018tangent, liu2019pvcnn, tang2020searching} reduce the quantization artifacts by utilizing \emph{both} point-level and voxel-level features.
+Furthermore, scene-level inference with the point-based methods typically requires dividing a large-scale scene into smaller regions and stitching the predictions on them.
+While \emph{Voxel-based methods}~\citep{zhou2018voxelnet, choy20194d, graham20183d, mao2021voxel, alcantara2009real, han2020live, li2021dycuckoo, niessner2013real, teschner2003optimized} are alternatives for a large-scale 3D scene understanding due to their effectiveness of the network design, they may lose fine geometric patterns due to quantization artifacts. \emph{Hybrid methods}~\citep{tatarchenko2018tangent, liu2019pvcnn, tang2020searching} reduce the quantization artifacts by utilizing \emph{both} point-level and voxel-level features.
 However, approaches in this category require additional memory space to cache both features.